-- (b) If a legal holiday is observed on a day which is not normally a scheduled workday and the employee does not work that day, he or she shall receive for that day the regular workday in cash, which shall be in addition to his or her regular compensation.
-The Department's management will attempt to accommodate an employee's request for a compensatory tour of duty off in lieu of cash for such holiday, but may grant or deny such request based on its determination of the operating needs of the Department in relation to available staffing. - (c) If a legal holiday is observed on a day which is not normally a scheduled workday and the employee does work on that day, he or she shall receive for the day his or her regular hourly rate times the number of hours in his or her regular workday at designated rates in cash, plus cash (or compensatory time off if the employee chooses and if the employer can grant the time off) at straight time rates for all hours worked that day up to the number of hours in his or her regular workday.
-Such compensation shall be in addition to the employee's minimum regular compensation. - (d) Notwithstanding any contrary provisions of this Agreement, an employee who works "overtime" on a holiday (i.e., who works more than 8 hours on a holiday) shall be paid at the applicable overtime rates pursuant to the Overtime Article. - (e) "Designated rates" shall be as follows: - (1) The designated rate of time and one-half shall apply for the following days observed as legal holidays:
+- (2) If a legal holiday is observed on a day which is not normally a scheduled workday, and the employee does not work on that day, he or she shall receive for that day eight (8) times his or her regular hourly rate in cash (or compensatory time off if the employee so chooses and if the employer can grant the compensatory time off) which shall be in addition to his or her minimum regular compensation. - (3) If a legal holiday is observed on a day which is not normally a scheduled workday and the employee does work on that day, he or she shall receive for the day eight (8) hours compensation at designated rates in cash, plus cash (or compensatory time off if the employee so chooses and if the employer can grant the time off) at straight time rates for all hours worked on that day up to a maximum of eight (8) hours.
+Such compensation shall be in addition to the employee's minimum regular compensation. - (g) Overtime Category 18 holidays: